Symptoms Of Dementia

 Have you or a loved one been diagnosed with dementia?

-There are some things that can put people more at risk for developing dementia, including other medical conditions like Down syndrome, thyroid problems, and even low blood sugar.
+There are some things that can put people more at risk for developing Alzheimer’s disease and other forms of dementia, including other medical conditions like Down syndrome, thyroid problems, and even low blood sugar.
+Other risk factors include genetics, traumatic brain injury, and high blood pressure.
+Incorporating healthy activities into daily life—such as exercise, a balanced diet, and regular sleep—can decrease one’s risk of developing dementia.

-Whether you are living with dementia yourself or helping a loved one with it, online counseling can help.
 One study assessed the efficacy of a virtual cognitive therapy program for older adults with vascular dementia or Alzheimer's as well as their caregivers.
 Researchers found that participants experienced improvements in general cognitive skills and functioning, including their short-term/working memory.
 They also reported a better quality of life.
 Caregivers saw improvements in their “mood, stress, anxiety, and quality of sleep.”
-These results support the effectiveness of online counseling for people with dementia and those taking care of them.

 Takeaway